-Faculty advisor/chair.
-PhD students must proactively seek a faculty supervisor in their first semester to help them develop an appropriate interactive Plan of Study (see below).
+Faculty advisor/chair: PhD students must proactively seek a faculty supervisor in their first semester to help them develop an appropriate interactive Plan of Study (see below).
 The advisor must be a member of the graduate faculty in the student's degree program.
-Staff advisor.
-SHESC's Graduate Student Advisor can guide students through the application process, orientation, funding, course registration, degree progress, various ASU administrative situations and graduation.